 - Place the indoor sensor in a representative spot in the facility, preferably in the middle of the pen 1.2 meters above the pigs.

-- The temperature sensor should always be above pigs (not an empty pen).
+- The temperature sensor should always be above the pigs (not an empty pen).

 - Ensure that the temperature sensor measures the temperature correctly.
 If compromised by ventilation draught or cold airflow a plastic cover or similar device can be introduced.